opensearch-project/sql/docs/dev/Pagination-v2.md

 ```

 When `QueryPlanFactory.create` is passed a subsequent query request, it:
-1. Creates an instance of `Cursor` unresolved plan as the sole node in the unresolved query plan.
+1. Creates an instance of `FetchCursor` unresolved plan as the sole node in the unresolved query plan.

 ```mermaid
 classDiagram